kimian/mailbeez-documentation/pages/03.documentation/05.configbeez/19.config_cron_advanced/default.en.md

 **Set-up:**

-The "Run MailBeez automatically advanced" module includes the functionality of the basic "[Run MailBeez automatically](/documentation/configbeez/config_cron_simple)" module to utilise the traffic on the website to trigger the sending process.
+The "Module Timing" module includes the functionality of the basic "[Run MailBeez automatically](/documentation/configbeez/config_cron_simple)" module to utilise the traffic on the website to trigger the sending process.
 This happens asynchronous, which means the visitor will not see any delay in page load times.

 **For most reliable functoin please set up a traditional cronjob to call the MailBeez Cronjob-URL e.g. every 5 minutes and then configure very flexible and comfortable the timing for each module.**